InnerSourceCommons/InnerSourcePatterns/patterns/1-initial/governance-levels.md

 ## Solution

-Establish standardised building blocks which can be used by projects to signify how much influence they are willing to share.
-Those building blocks can then be used in contributing files.
+The solution is to create a universally understood language to describe standard building blocks for InnerSource in your organisation:

+1. Identify the common recurring InnerSource operating models that exist in your teams and projects.
+2. Document them in detail, and give each a distinctive name.
+3. Promote the use of these names to describe projects until the name's meaning is understood across the whole organisation.

-Examples of building blocks:
+Examples of common InnerSource operating models (1) are:

-- **Bug reports and issues welcome**: People outside the core development team are welcome to read the code.
+- **Bug Reports and Issues Welcome**: People outside the core development team may use the code.
 They can submit feature requests and bug reports for things they would like to see changed.

-- **Contributions welcome**: People outside the core development team may use the code, make modifications and feed those modifications back into the projects.
+- **Contributions Welcome**: People outside the core development team may use the code.
+They can also make modifications and submit them to core team for inclusion.
-  Trusted committers are willing to mentor those contributions to a state where they can be accepted or communicate clearly why the proposed change cannot be made.

-- **Shared write access**: In addition to the above people outside the core development team may gain write access to the source repository.
-Influence on roadmap decisions as well as influence on who else gains write access is restricted to the core development team.

-- **Shared ownership**: Members of different teams collaborate on the project as equal peers.
+- **Shared Ownership**: Members of different teams collaborate on the project as equal peers.
 Everyone has the ability to merge code.
 Everyone has an equal say on the project direction.
 Everyone has an equal say in who else to add to this group.

+Examples of promoting the names (3) are:

+- Using the names within project documentation and contributing guides.
+- Labelling projects with the names in an [InnerSource Portal](../2-structured/innersource-portal.md).
+- Presenting the names as a menu of adoption options for new InnerSource projects.
+- Including the names and models in any internal InnerSource training or promotion.

 ## Resulting Context

 Teams can adopt InnerSource best practices in a step-by-step way.
 By documenting individual steps contributor confusion is avoided.

+also results in increasing standardisation as the names are used as a menu

 ## Known Instances